mschristensen/vischain/README.md

 ## Todo

+- Define protocol
+- Error handling
-- Listen for incoming blocks and verify them
+- Verify incoming blocks and do longest chain
 - If an incoming block is verified and added to the chain, remove any transactions in pool which have already been mined and start again
 - Implement a block size limit
 - Once block size limit reached, keep collecting transactions anyway to mine later